-For a full list of the information sources used in any of these titles or to provide feedback on the Starting Out and Confident Living Series, please email ckit@rnib.org.uk

-To provide feedback on the Understanding Series, please email eyehealth@rnib.org.uk
+For a list of information sources used in these titles and to provide feedback on the Starting Out and Confident Living Series, email ckit@rnib.org.uk.
+To provide feedback on the Understanding Series, email eyehealth@rnib.org.uk.

 RNIB